awsdocs/aws-systems-manager-user-guide/doc_source/powershell-run-command-linux.md

    If the AWS Systems Manager home page opens first, choose the menu icon \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/menu-icon-small.png)\) to open the navigation pane, and then choose **Run Command**\.

+1. Choose **Run command**\.

 1. In the **Command document** list, choose the `AWS-RunPowerShellScript` document\.

+1. In the **Command parameters** section, specify the available PowerShell commands you want to use\.

 1. In the **Targets** section, identify the instances on which you want to run this operation by specifying tags, selecting instances manually, or specifying a resource group\.
 **Note**
-If you choose to select instances manually, and an instance you expect to see is not included in the list, see [Where Are My Instances?](troubleshooting-remote-commands.md#where-are-instances) for troubleshooting tips\.
+If you choose to select instances manually, and an instance you expect to see is not included in the list, see [Where are my instances?](troubleshooting-remote-commands.md#where-are-instances) for troubleshooting tips\.

-1. In the **Command parameters** section, specify the available PowerShell commands you want to use\.

 1. For **Other parameters**:
    + For **Comment**, type information about this command\.